NEA Mandates and Structures

 Objectives

-The objectives of this expert group are:
+The objectives of the expert group are:

-• To assemble, organise and understand the scientific issues of advanced fuel cycles, in particular to support emerging nuclear fuel cycle technologies; and
+• to assemble, organise and understand the scientific issues of advanced fuel cycles, in particular to support emerging nuclear fuel cycle technologies; and

-• To provide a framework for assessing specific national needs related to implementation of advanced fuel cycles.
+• to provide a framework for assessing specific national needs related to implementation of advanced fuel cycles.

 • assemble technical information on the existing and future technologies, including transmutation and storage technologies;